tishibas/Android-IconDeployment/README.md

 =======================

-"aid.sh" makes it easy to deploy the material icon to your project.
+"aid.sh" makes it easy to deploy the material icon to your Android Studio project.

+You can choose the icon from https://google.github.io/material-design-icons/

 Prerequisites